 The real-world impact of Googlespeak™ has proven effective over and over again.

-So pervasive is it in company policy that when US Congressional lawmakers asked Google to provide market share data, Google responded that Google simply “doesn’t maintain information in the normal course of business.”
+So entrenched is it into company policy that when US Congressional lawmakers asked Google to provide market share data, Google responded that Google simply “doesn’t maintain information in the normal course of business.”

-It’s incredible that one of the largest, most successful companies in the world doesn’t maintain data on its market share simply because they don’t want “market share” to exist.
+It’s incredible that one of the world’s largest, most successful companies doesn’t maintain data on its market share simply because they don’t want “market share” to exist.

 If they don’t study or talk about it, it must not be real, right?

-A report by the New York Times shows how while Google’s culture is one where employees are free to talk about anything, antitrust itself is a frowned-upon topic.
+A New York Times report shows that while Google’s culture is one where employees are free to talk about anything, antitrust is a frowned-upon topic.

 The SEO community witnessed the effect of Googlespeak™ last year when Rand Fishkin (a friend and occasional collaborator) published a study showing the rise of Zero-Click Searches – Google searches that don’t result in a click to an external website.